 The journey towards the Paralympic Games starts for real today after Wednesday’s final celebration of the team’s success at Beijing last year.

-The two Chorley Athletic Club members spent yesterday evening at a reception in Buckingham Palace for an event which was promised after the parade through London following the Olympics and Paralympics in China.
+The two Chorley Athletic Club members spent yesterday evening at a reception in Buckingham Palace for an event which was promised after the parade through London following the Olympics and

 While the Olympians attended their reception on the same night, yesterday the Paralympians finally got their turn.
 Today, they will be back training.